I rode for hours, but I saw no sign of them.

 “I’ll let her explain,” Kaellax replied.
 “Can you get us to her?”

 “No,” I replied.
-“The marsh is teeming with life and arcane radiation from the mana bomb that destroyed Theramore.
-I wouldn’t be able to anchor us to anything.”
+“The marsh is teeming with life and aether energy from the magical bomb the Zinji used to destroy Vers.
+I wouldn’t be able to anchor us to anything.
+It’s a magical dead zone.”

 “We camp here,” I said.
 “Tomorrow we can push into the marsh.
-I assume Evanor is staying at Lady Tabitha’s cabin.
-It’s an old haunt that mages like to visit from time to time.
-It was near a magical lay-line, which is one reason—”
+I assume Evanor is staying at the swamp shack.
+It was an old place Appoleon and I liked to visit.
+A getaway from the chaos of Vers.
+The magic users built it near a magical lay-line, which is one reason—”

 I felt Lady Evanor’s presence before she started to speak, but I spun around to see she was already within a few feet of us.
 She wore a cloak, but her hood was back enough that I could see her face, aging with time, and she smiled at me.